TomBF/DLL-Jump/README.md

 # DLL-Jump
 ![App Screenshot](/bin/screenshot.png)

 DLL-Jump is an application that simulates a simple world similiar to Doodle Jump.
 The environment and the controls are implemented by a DLL based hot-load plugin architecture.
 It runs on Windows and is written in C++ and CLR

+## Evaluator
 bin/Evaluator.exe
-Program that ticks and renders a 2D world provided by a provided DLL and a controller provided by another DLL.
+Program that ticks and renders a 2D world by a provided DLL.
+It also moves a player (green) that is controlled via a controller provided by another DLL.
 All DLLs can be loaded and replaced while running. **The source of the evaluator application itself is hidden**

-## Parameter
+### Parameter
 Following arguments are supported:
 /world [path to world dll]
 /controller [path to controller dll]